Lt. Governor Mark Robinson on Protecting Voting Rights

 What's happening?

-We can talk about a lot of things.
+Big picture, we can talk about a lot of things.

 Look at what's happening.

-This climate agenda of Biden, this new green deal insanity, Paris climate accords that punishes America and China and India, far bigger polluters when it comes to emissions.
+This climate agenda of Biden, this new Green Deal insanity, Paris climate accords that punishes America and China and India, far bigger polluters when it comes to emissions.

 They're viewed as developing countries and pay the low rates.